 6. Where would he work?
 What would the facility be like?
 What would security be like there?

 7. Where might he travel to on business?
-Would he ever leave Moscow?
+Would he ever even leave Moscow?

 Knowing all this actually helped me to not only avoid making some jarring mistakes about his life in Moscow, it also really helped me flesh out his character in my own mind.
 I understood the challenges he faced in living in Moscow during that time, and how they would shape his outlook on life.
 If, instead, I’d just said to myself, “Well, Moscow is a big city – I’ve been to New York City many times – I’ll just use that as my model for Moscow”, the character of my engineer would have been a very different one.
 In fact, it would have changed the whole novel in some very bad ways.